I took a long train to Gero, and

 Steam blurred me, but good memories are always blurry

-Like a piece of Monet's art, timeless and impressionistic
+Like a piece of Monet's art, like watercolor paintings

 Birds were chirping distantly, and I had a grand view of the other side